-Unless otherwise specified, Winterlight provides the services and accesses data from its headquarters in Toronto, Ontario, and other parts of Canada.
-Winterlight hosts customers’ data in production databases in either Canada or the United States.
+Unless otherwise specified, Winterlight provides the services and accesses data from its headquarters in Cambridge, United Kingdom; Toronto, Ontario, Canada; and other parts of Canada.
+Winterlight hosts customers’ data in production databases in either the United Kingdom, Canada or the United States.
 Notwithstanding where the data is hosted, Winterlight accesses data from Canada for purposes of, for example: responding to support requests; fixing software issues; or, providing services to a customer on the back end of the platform (e.g., correcting errors in a participant record, providing custom statistical analysis services, or performing simulation testing of our disaster recovery plan).

 If you join one of our mailing lists, or otherwise opt-in to marketing communications from us, from time to time, we will send you information about products and services that we think you might like.
 You can always opt out of these communications at any time by following the unsubscribe instructions on the communication you have received.

 We would like to make sure you are fully aware of your data protection rights.
 Every user is entitled to the following:

 If you would like to exercise any of these rights, follow the case that applies to you:

 Some of our products have user-accessible dashboards that use “technical cookies”, which allow us to recognize you as a user with each access.
 This data is not passed on to third parties.

 On the Winterlight public website (https://winterlightlabs.com), we use Google Analytics cookies to help us to improve our website by collecting and reporting information on how you use it.
 The cookies collect information in a way that does not directly identify anyone.